eonil/Bullet-PhysicsEngine-BuildScript/README.md

 This script requires these stuffs.

 - Internet connection.
-- Mac OS X or iOS SDK.
+- Mac OS X or iOS SDK installation.
+This uses Xcode.
 - CMake.
 I recommend instaling it with Homebrew. (`brew install cmake`)